kabatovam/humanMuscleGenerator/README.txt

 	Write first chunk of program to test the shaders - done Create model - done (human and plane)
-	Find out why tesselation shader is not working - done Create the tesselation shader to work on textures - in progress Test the tesselation shader on the plane
+	Find out why tesselation shader is not working - done Create the tesselation shader to work on textures - in progress - dealing with texture coordinates Test the tesselation shader on the plane
 	Rewrite the c++ code to create simple window with some interaction Find out why you can't import the color tiff file